 - LOL, 69: The "TEE HEE" achievement is unlocked for getting 69 points.

 - Martial Arts for Mundane Purposes: The game is about using your cool katana to chop up fruit.

 - Mundane Made Awesome: Cutting fruit, a normally mundane task is cool because you're doing it like a ninja.

 - Ninja School: Sensei's Dojo is the series' main setting, a place where Sensei teaches "Juice Jitsu" to his students.
 While it mainly involves slicing fruit, it's said to give great powers.

 - One-Hit Kill: Hit the bomb in Classic and it's an instant Game Over, as compared to missing fruit three times.

 - Retreaux: 8-Bit DLC for the XBLA version.

-- Sword Lines: This is all you actually see of your blade(s).
+- Sword Lines: This is all you actually see of your blade(s) - except, of course, in the VR version.
 You can even unlock trails with different colors and effects.